Yuwei-Econ/yuwei-econ.github.io/Homework2.md

 ```
 ![ISLRTP](DoNotOpen/ISLRTP4.png)![Totalp4](DoNotOpen/Totalp4.png)

-According to the graph, it’s clear that the effect of age on wage is not linear. we can see a upward trend between age 18 and 35, but a downward trend after age eqaul to 60.
-This is intuitively right, the changeof the wage refects the profit employees brought to the company.
-Young people are promoted easily and their wage are raised quickly due to the increasing in return of the work experience.
-But when people reaches 35, wage doesn’t change too much.
-This is because people generally got married, their learning ability decreases, they have less ambitious , and less human capital investment form their employer.
-They have kids to lookafter therefore they have less time for self-studying.
-This make sense.
-After 60 years old, people are going to retire and the wage will decrease. wage doesn’t increase forever when age increases. therefore the polynomial to the degree of 4 is more intuitionally correct.
+According to the graph, it’s clear that the effect of age on wage is nonlinear. we can see an upward trend between age 18 and 35, but a downward trend after age equal to 60.
+This is intuitively right, the change of the wage reflects the profit employees brought to the company.
+Young people are promoted easily and their wage is raised quickly due to the increased return of the work experience.
+But when people reach 35, wage doesn’t change too much.
+This is because people generally got married, their learning ability decreases, they have less ambitious, and less human capital investment form their employer.
+They have kids to look after; therefore, they have less time for self-studying.
+This makes sense.
+After 60 years old, people are going to retire and the wage will decrease. wage doesn’t increase forever when age increases.
+Therefore using the fourth-degree polynomial in age is more intuitionally correct.

 ### Revise NYLS97 and Partical ISLR datasets.
-Now let’s try what if we run regression with age contains polynomial to degree of 4 for NYLS97 dataset and Sub-ISLR dataset.
+Now let’s try what if we run the regression with a fourth-degree polynomial in age using NYLS97 and Sub-ISLR datasets.
 ```{r}
 require(ggplot2)
 NYLSpoly <- lm(hourpay~poly(age,4,raw =T), data=NYLS97)